Neural Architecture Search: Two Constant Shared Weights Initialisations: Results

 Both NAS-Bench-201 and NAS-Bench-101 are created to facilitate NAS in image recognition.
 They operate convolutional networks of very similar constitutions.
-To truly probe the generalisability of the \texttt{epsilon} metric, we test it on NAS-Bench-NLP.
+To truly probe the generalisability of the \texttt{epsinas} metric, we test it on NAS-Bench-NLP.
 Both input data format and architecture type differ from the first two search spaces.

 Unfortunately, \cite{abdelfattah2021zero} provides no data for NAS-Bench-NLP, disabling us from using their results for calculations.
-Therefore, in Table \ref{tab:results_nlp}, we give only values provided in the paper together with our \texttt{epsilon} metric (data for \texttt{ficher} is absent).
-We want to note that, unlike accuracy, perplexity used for language-related ML problems should be minimised.
-Therefore, the signs of correlations with scoring metrics should be reversed, which is not the case for numbers given in \cite{abdelfattah2021zero}.
+Therefore, in Table \ref{tab:results_nlp}, we give only values provided in the paper together with our \texttt{epsinas} metric (data for \texttt{ficher} is absent).
+It’s important to note that, unlike accuracy, perplexity -- commonly used in language-related machine learning problems -- should be minimized.
+Thus, the signs of correlations with scoring metrics must be reversed, which differs from the results reported in \cite{abdelfattah2021zero}.